dtkaloust/FastifyPetAPI/README.md

 1. Install node js
 2. Install npm
+3. cd to the directory where you pulled the project
-3. in the cmd line run the following commands:
+4. in the cmd line run the following commands:
-4. `npm i fastify --save`
+5. `npm i fastify --save`
-5. `npm i --save fastify-plugin fastify-mongodb fastify-swagger`
+6. `npm i --save fastify-plugin fastify-mongodb fastify-swagger`
-6. `node Server`
+7. `node Server`

 Then go to the following address: http://localhost:3000/documentation